automationhacks/automationhacks.github.io/_posts/2020-07-25-writing-clear-bug-reports.md

 - **Screenshot** with a **marked up area** which is buggy?
 - **Video** showing the steps to arrive at the bug?
 - Application/Server logs?
-- Any specific feature toggle/configuration that was in play when the bug occured?
+- Any specific feature toggle/configuration that was in play when the bug occurred?

 and many more depending on the context